 - Pseudocholinesterase is responsible for the breakdown of succinylcholine through ester hydrolysis.

-- TPMT is involved in the breakdown of azathioprine
+- Thiopurine-methyltransferase polymorphism (TPMT): involved in the breakdown of azathioprine.

 - Drug interactions can cause an increase or decrease in the potency of a drug or result in additional side effects.